 Proportion of Males receiving Bonus Payments

-Johnsons Cars operates performance related bonus schemes and consequently the bonus pay figures confirm that most employees (71.4% of all relevant employees) received a bonus during 2019/2020.
-Male employees who earn bonuses receive an average of 10.4% more than their female colleagues, a decrease of roughly 9 percentage points over last year, whilst the median pay gap is 15.3% higher for male employees, an actual decrease of more than 18 percentage points.
+Johnsons Cars operate performance-related bonus schemes and consequently, the bonus pay figures confirm that most employees (76% of all relevant employees) received a bonus during 2021/2022.
+Male employees who earn bonuses receive an average of 17.8% more than their female colleagues, a decrease of 24.9 percentage points over last year, whilst the median pay gap is 11% showing that male employees earned 11% more in bonus at the midpoint than female employees, this is a decrease of 1 percentage point.

 GENDER PAY QUARTILES